carl-topham-tools/Compatiblizr/README.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the `compatiblizr` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Check the options that you would like to include in Settings > Compatiblizr